Leprozengracht: History

 In the 1870s the houses along the canal were occupied by, among others, a furniture maker, teacher of religion, insurance broker, kosher cafe-restaurant, corn cutter and tailor.

 Between 1837 and 1841 a church was built opposite the end of the canal dedicated to Saint Anthony of Padua, designed by Tilman-François Suys.

-The church became known as the Mozes en Aäron-kerk.
+The church became known as the Mozes en Aäronkerk.

 The city council decided to fill in the Leprozengracht and Houtgracht on 28 January 1874.

 Both canals were filled in 1882.

 The park that replaced the canals was officially named Waterlooplein in December 1883.

 It was made into a Jewish market.

 The street traders from around Jodenbreestraat had to move to the new square.

 They were opposed to the move, thinking the square was too windy and no customers would come.

 The former island is now the home of the Amsterdam "Stopera" building complex.